Michael Jeffery (music manager): Hendrix death allegation

 Hendrix was pronounced dead on 18 September 1970 at St. Mary Abbotts Hospital, Kensington, London.
 In May 2009, the UK media reported claims by James "Tappy" Wright that Jeffery had murdered him.
 Wright, who was a roadie for The Animals in the 1960s, had just written a book, in which he claimed he was with Jeffery in 1971, one year after Hendrix's death, and Jeffery confessed to having murdered Hendrix by plying him with pills and a bottle of wine in order to kill him and claim on the guitarist's life insurance.
 At the time of Hendrix's death, the coroner recorded an "open verdict", stating that the cause was "barbiturate intoxication and inhalation of vomit".
 The pathologist who did the autopsy on Hendrix, Donald Teare, reported a low blood alcohol level.
 "Jimi Hendrix was not murdered," says Bob Levine, who was the US manager of the late guitarist at the time of his death in 1970.
 "Despite the allegations that have recently been made, I need to set the record straight once and for all.
 Jimi died an accidental death, but he definitely wasn't murdered – not by Michael Jeffery, his UK manager, and certainly not by anybody connected to him.
 The whole thing is one giant lie."

 Death

 Jeffery died in a mid-air collision over Nantes, France, on 5 March 1973, just eight days before his 40th birthday.
+He was buried in Hither Green Cemetery in Lewisham, southeast London.